 Life so far had been peaceful and enjoyable for André-Marie, but a period of tragedy was beginning to unfold.

-In 1791, while André-Mari continued his home-studies on their country estate, the revolutionaries gave his father the legal role of Justice of the Peace.
+In 1791, while André-Marie continued his home-studies on their country estate, the revolutionaries gave his father the legal role of Justice of the Peace.

-In 1792 André-Marie’s older sister Antoinette died, then in 1793 the Jacobin faction of the revolution guillotined his father.
+In 1793, the Jacobin faction of the revolution guillotined his father.
 (The great chemist Antoine Lavoisier was guillotined by revolutionaries in 1794.)

 Mercifully, André-Marie, studying mathematics and science on the family estate, survived the revolution’s reign of terror.
 He was devastated by his father’s death and abandoned his studies for a year.